industrial kettle with agitator

 “The standard agitator works for everything”

 No. A propeller that works well with liquids may be useless in a dense paste.
-For viscous products, torque and wall sweeping are usually prioritized over speed.
+For viscous products, priority is usually torque and wall sweeping, not speed.

 “1,000 liters produce twice as much as 500 liters”